 There is a Metro station, Spagna, at the base of the Spanish Steps, or it's about a 20-minute walk from Piazza Venezia.
-There's a taxi stand at Piazza Mignanelli, just south of Piazza di Spagna.
+A taxi stand is available at Piazza Mignanelli, just south of Piazza di Spagna.

 Though you will see people sitting on the Spanish Steps, prolonged parking at the Steps, including to eat lunch, is prohibited.

 Because of the dense crowds at the Spanish Steps, be wary of pickpockets.
 Keep your handbag closed and close to your body, and cameras and cellphones tucked safely away when not in use.